system76/tech-docs/src/models/README.md

 # Models

-System76 provides laptops, desktops and servers with Linux pre-installed.
+System76 provides laptops, desktops, and servers with Linux pre-installed, as well as open source keyboards running QMK firmware.
 This documentation includes the following System76 models:

 ## Current Models